 [I got further information after the post was published, and this section turned out to be even more complicated than I thought — the text in this section has been changed]

 Traffic lights operate on specific time intervals.
-At a major/minor intersection, in the major direction the light won’t change at the end of an interval unless there is a trigger from the minor intersection.
+At most major/minor intersections, in the major direction the light won’t change at the end of an interval, nor will the pedestrian countdown start, unless there is a trigger from the minor intersection.
 If the minor street signal is triggered by a vehicle only (and not a pedestrian), once the next interval starts the pedestrian countdown signal will kick in at the usual point in the interval.
 However, just before the countdown ends, the system checks to see if the vehicle is still there and still needs the light (because, if the vehicle is turning right, it might already have had a chance to turn and no longer needs the light).
 If there is no longer a vehicle waiting on the minor street, the system reverts to green/walk signal in the major street direction at the end of the countdown, instead of changing.

 Since there’s no way for the current system to check on pedestrians, the signal always changes if the pedestrian button has been pressed.